alo9507/legacy-octobay-app/README.md

 | `UI_REPOSITORY_WHITELIST` | `OctoBay` | Support only certain repositories.
 You can add a list of usernames/organizations or specific repositories. `ethereum,octobay/contracts` |
 | `UI_DEFAULT_ORACLE` | `random` | Set a default oracle you want to support with your UI.

 After you made your adjustments, run `yarn app:generate` to generate a static site build and then `yarn app:deploy` to push it to your remote `gh-pages` branch to update your OctoBay instance.
+To test your changes run `yarn app:dev` to start a local server.

 ## Local Development Setup